mantidproject/mantid/docs/source/algorithms/ExtractMask-v1.rst

 The spectra containing 0 are also marked as masked and the instrument link is preserved so that the instrument view functions correctly.

+A list of masked detector IDs is also output.
+Note this contains the detector IDs which are masked rather than the index or spectrum number.

 Usage
 -----